Washington DC in a Day: A Travel Guide

 On this visit, we barely peeked into the Lincoln Memorial as it was packed on this sunny weekend day.
 It’s America’s most popular monument, receiving over 7 million visitors in 2014, and the interior can get quite congested.
 Since we’ve toured the interior before, and will no doubt do so again, we moved on to another monument that we hadn’t seen before.

-We ended our walking tour next door at the second most visited monument among America’s national parks is the Vietnam Veterans Memorial, receiving over 4 million visitors annually.
+We ended our walking tour next door at the second most visited monument among America’s national parks the Vietnam Veterans Memorial, receiving over 4 million visitors annually.
 Many come to find the names of family members on the list of 58,000 Americans who died in service to their country.
 These men and women are remembered, not just in stone, but in heartfelt tributes of flowers, mementos, and even Christmas trees.

 Vietnam Veterans Memorial - Christmas Tree